OpenMOOC/askbot-openmooc/docs/deployment/centos-multipleinstance.rst

       python manage.py update_entries_metadata

 #.
-Go to your idp and call update entries, You can go to a url like this:
+Go to your idp and call update entries, You can go to an url like this:
    https://idp.example.com/simplesaml/module.php/metarefresh/fetch.php